-I hate saying no, so I went out searching for a good no-bake cookie recipe that my kids could make on their own, and that was healthier than most.
+I hate saying no, so I went out searching for a good no bake cookie recipe that my kids could make on their own, and that was healthier than most.

-- Some had 3 ingredients
+- Some only had 3 ingredients

-- Others were made with brown sugar
+- Others were made with a lot of brown sugar

-- A few were made without milk…
+- A few were made with milk…

 - And I found some that were made with banana (which just seems weird for a cookie recipe to me)

 None of these things are BAD, per se.
-But I didn’t want a cookie that was super sweet and honestly, I didn’t want to use bananas.
+But I didn’t want a cookie that was super sweet, and honestly, I didn’t want to use bananas.

-I like bananas in my caramelized banana bread and in my 5 ingredient banana bread muffins and especially in my peanut butter chocolate chip banana ice cream… but not in my cookies!
+I like bananas in my Caramelized Banana Bread and in my 5 Ingredient Banana Bread Muffins and especially in my Peanut Butter Chocolate Chip Banana Ice Cream…but not in my cookies!

 - SUPER easy and fast to make